PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Hardware Microphone Disconnect

 Macs feature a [hardware disconnect](https://support.apple.com/en-gb/guide/security/secbbd20b00b/1/web/1) for the microphone when you close the lid.
 There is no such feature for the camera as it's blocked when the lid is closed anyway.

+## Automatic Updates

+One of the most important things you can do to secure your Mac is keep it up-to-date.
+On macOS it's especially important since most preinstalled software like Safari updates along with the OS itself.
+Enable [automatic updates](https://support.apple.com/en-ca/guide/mac-help/mchlpx1065/mac).

+Apps installed through the App Store can be set to [automatically update](https://support.apple.com/en-ca/guide/app-store/fir9b01adda3/mac) themselves as well.